-Your painting is packed snug as a bug into a sturdy shipping crate, and padded all around for safe shipping anywhere on the planet.
+Your painting is packed snug as a bug into a sturdy shipping crate, wrapped in acid free paper and waterproof plastic, then padded all around for safe shipping anywhere on the planet.
 Bubble wrap will sit on top of the painting, and then the top panel of the crate is attached with screws for easy removal when it reaches your home.
 Voila!
 Ready to hang!

 Here's how the finished piece looks after taking it out of the crate and hanging it on your wall.
 (See how impressed your pet will be?)